Kyagara/equinox/README.md

 - Maybe the context usage throughout the project could be improved
 - Maybe add and move `Logger` to the `Cache` and `RateLimit` interfaces
-- Add checks for duration of tests that include any WaitN/any blocking
+- Add checks for duration in tests that include any WaitN/any blocking
-- Add more integration tests
+- Add more tests against the live Riot API
 - RateLimit
   - Add Redis store, using a lua script
   - Maybe add more options (presets?) to customize the rate limiter